MitiaRD/Reactive_forces/README.md

 calculate the reactive forces that a single beam experiences once a force is applied.
 Essentially we can imagine our beam to be a simplified "bridge" and our aim is to calculate the forces exerted on the bridges contact points (e.i the ground).

-This is simply calculated by initially 'breaking' the beam at the point of applied force and calculating the moment about one connection point (moment = force * distance) upon calculating this we can then determine the reaction forces in either contact point.
+This is calculated by initially 'breaking' the beam at the point of applied force and calculating the moment about one connection point (moment = force * distance) upon calculating this we can then determine the reaction forces in either contact point.